Updated: 2 days ago

 Note: Earlier, developer.twitter.com was known as apps.twitter.com.

-Now fill out the form to create an application > specify Name, Description and Website details as shown below.
+Fill out the form to create an application > specify Name, Description and Website details as shown below.
 This screen has slightly changed with new Twitter developer interface but overall process is still similar.

 Please provide a proper website name like https://example.com otherwise you will get error while creating the application.
 Sample has been shown above.